 If you understand love you know you can love people even if they do not love you.
 You can always choose to love, and if love is the best you can do, does it not seem true that you should love even if you are not loved?
 Does it not seem true that you should always choose love?

 If life ends with physical death, perhaps the proper response to hate would not be love, but would be some form of resistance to hate that minimizes its influence on others.
 Yet that cannot be true if our conclusions are correct.
-Even though we cannot be certain, we have already explained why we believe that if existence ends with physical death nothing we do really matters at all, so any response, or no response, would be equally acceptable.
-Indeed, as we discussed in earlier chapters, if life does end with physical death the "nothing" that would follow death would cause any response to be as if it never was.
+We have already explained why we believe that if existence ends with physical death the “nothing” that would follow death would cause any response to be as if it never was.
 But what if life continues after death, would it matter what we do when faced with hate?

 If life exists beyond the grave, and if love is the best part of life in this world, does it not seem intuitively likely that if life after death is to be good it will be an existence filled with love?
 Of course we are dealing with questions beyond human ability to answer, we are in fact in the murky area where intellect, insight, and intuition blend with belief and faith.
 There is no way at all we can say anything concrete about what life after death may or may not be like.
 Yet there exists a “feeling” that at least a portion of whatever lies beyond the grave, if anything, possesses the positive characteristics of life in this world.
 If we come to believe the most positive aspect of life is love, then it somehow seems intuitively true that if those who choose to love on earth enter a life after death, it will be a life that is filled with love.